Updated: March 30, 2023 - 10 min read

 Varied advice from a long and impressive list of top performers

 Timothy Ferris collects together a catalogue of advice and experiences from 130+ successful people.
 All age groups and industries are covered, ‘leaving no stone unturned’ as the author likes to put it.
-Whether you want to try a more efficient morning routine, or prioritise tasks in a new way, this book will turn you into a superstar.
+Whether you want to try a more efficient morning routine or prioritise tasks in a new way, this book will turn you into a superstar.

 For when you’re desperately seeking the next problem-solving tool

 Marc Abraham has prepared this guide with some of the most common tools used by Product Managers.
 Every function of the job (customer knowledge, stakeholder management, product development) is linked to certain methods and applications.
 Learn how to match every challenge with its solution.
-If you want to know more, check out this post we wrote on the most essential tools and software for this year.

 Land your next job with ease, by learning how from the best of the best